-In 2017 we again supported the Antibiotic Guardian Campaign led by Public Health England (PHE).
+In 2018 we are again supporting the Antibiotic Guardian Campaign led by Public Health England (PHE).
 The campaign encourages members of the public and healthcare professionals to make a pledge about how they personally will use antibiotics more prudently, and become Antibiotic Guardians.
-We developed NHSScotland versions of the Antibiotic Guardian resources to support this aim.
-We also created a new “Keep Antibiotics Working” poster, leaflet and colouring in sheets.
-These were used in hospital and community settings and featured as the Community Pharmacy Public Heath campaign in the two months preceding EAAD.
+NHSScotland versions of the Antibiotic Guardian resources have been created to support this aim.
+The “Keep Antibiotics Working” poster, leaflet and colouring in sheets from 2017 are also still available and complement the materials produced by Health Scotland for their wider antibiotic awareness campaign which will run from October to December.

 - Keep Antibiotics Working poster

 Older materials and leaflets in other languages are available on request.